DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

-_JCF: This document was last edited Apr-04-2023_

 # DUNE DAQ Buildtools

+_This document was last edited Jul-15-2023_

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.